 Property Law – the origin of the term “real property” means property relating to things.
 Historically, land was the most important thing that you could own, thus the term “real” linked with “property” meant land, which was contrasted with personal or other property.
 The distinction between land and other property is carried through today with New Zealanders’ commonly-expressed love affair with land, contrasted with their interest in forms of less tangible property such as shares and other securities.

 Land never goes away but the legal rules surrounding it are always evolving.
-As Auckland and New Zealand develop and adapt to the requirements of zoning, resource management regulations, overseas investment consents, taxation and financiers, as well as due diligence surrounding matters such as leaky homes, compulsory acquisition of land, ground rents and Treaty of Waitangi claims.
+As Auckland and New Zealand develop and adapt to the requirements of zoning, resource management regulations, overseas investment consents, taxation, and financiers, as well as due diligence surrounding matters such as leaky homes, compulsory acquisition of land, ground rents and Treaty of Waitangi claims.

 What causes the most complications for most people is the complexity of the contracts drawn up for the acquisition and disposal of land, construction permissions and restrains, leasing and financing.
-As well as this, there is the ever-present possibility of dispute over the land involved, which could lead to litigation if mishandled.
+As well as this, there is the ever-present possibility of a dispute over the land involved, which could lead to litigation if mishandled.

-Our property team uses our firm-wide private client, family, commercial, financing and dispute resolution skills to help you achieve your property goals and concerns, whether you want to find or sell a house, protect it from creditors, spouses or partner, invest in land, develop it, use it commercially as a lessor or lessee, owner or farmer or simply enjoy it through a lifestyle property or a holiday home.
+Our property team uses our firm-wide private client, family, commercial, financing, and dispute resolution skills to help you achieve your property goals and concerns, whether you want to find or sell a house, protect it from creditors, spouses or partner, invest in land, develop it, use it commercially as a lessor or lessee, owner or farmer or simply enjoy it through a lifestyle property or a holiday home.

 From contract to completion, our skills and commitment make your project happen in the following areas: